lidiyarogers2938/devwebsite/README.md

 Hello This Is A Super Cool Website

-Here's our logo (hover to see the title text):
+Here's our logo (this is my logo):

 Inline-style:
 ![penguin](penguin.jpeg " this is a penguin")